+(1) The market value of the stock awards was determined using our closing stock price on December 31, 2015 (the last trading day of 2015), \$27.22.

+(2) The market value of the equity incentive plan awards was determined using our closing stock price on December 31, 2015 (the last trading day of 2015), \$27.22.

+(3) Consists of a one-time recruiting award issued on February 3, 2014 consisting of 125,000 time vesting RSUs that will vest in three equal annual installments, beginning on the third anniversary of the date of grant.

+(4) Consists of RSUs granted on March 7, 2014.
+The RSUs vest one-half on each of March 7, 2016 and March 7, 2017.

+(5) Consists of RSUs granted on March 9, 2015.
+The RSUs vest in three equal installments (the first, second and third anniversaries of the date of grant), generally subject to the executive's continued employment with the Company.

+(6) Consists of the unvested portion of an Interim CEO Equity award granted on March 7, 2014.
+The RSUs will vest one-half on March 7, 2016 and one-half on March 7, 2017.

-- (1) Consists of a one-time recruiting award issued on February 3, 2014 consisting of 125,000 time vesting RSUs that will vest in three equal annual installments. - (2) Consists of a one-time recruiting award issued on February 3, 2014 consisting of 125,000 PRSUs that will vest after the 2nd grant date anniversary contingent upon satisfaction of specified stock price increases. - 3) Consists of the unvested portion of RSUs granted on March 7, 2014 that vest in three equal installments (the first, second and third anniversaries of the date of grant), generally subject to the executive's continued employment with the Company. - 4) Consists of the unvested portion of PSUs granted on March 7, 2014 which are target-based equity grants that vest three years from the grant date, and are subject to the achievement of certain performance measures.
+(7) Consists of RSUs granted on March 8, 2013.
+The RSUs vest on March 8, 2016.

+(8) Consists of a one-time recruiting award issued on February 3, 2014 consisting of 125,000 PRSUs that will vest after the 2nd grant date anniversary contingent upon satisfaction of specified stock price increases (which were met during 2015).

+(9) Consists of the unvested portion of PSUs granted on March 7, 2014 which are target-based equity grants that vest three years from the grant date, and are subject to the achievement of certain performance measures.
 The PSUs are stated at target.
-The number of shares that vest will range from 0% to 200% of target based on actual company performance over the performance period. - (5) Consists of the issuance of an Interim CEO equity award that will vest in three equal annual installments on the anniversary of the grant date. - (6) Consists of the unvested portion of RSUs granted on March 8, 2013 that vest in three equal installments (the first, second and third anniversaries of the date of grant), generally subject to the executive's continued employment with the Company. - (7) Consists of the unvested portion of PSUs granted on March 8, 2013 which are target-based equity grants that vest three years from the grant date, and are subject to the achievement of certain performance measures.
+The number of shares that vest will range from 0 percent to 200 percent of target based on actual company performance over the performance period.

+(10) Consists of the unvested portion of PSUs granted on March 9, 2015 which are target-based equity grants that vest three years from the grant date, and are subject to the achievement of certain performance measures.
 The PSUs are stated at target.
-The number of shares that vest will range from 0% to 200% of target based on actual company performance over the performance period. - (8) Consists of the unvested portion of RSUs granted on March 8, 2012 that vest in three equal installments (the first, second and third anniversaries of the date of grant), generally subject to the executive's continued employment with the Company. - (9) Consists of the unvested portion of PSUs granted on March 8, 2012 which are target-based equity grants that vest three years from the grant date, and are subject to the achievement of certain performance measures.
-The PSUs are stated at target.
-The number of shares that vest will range from 0% to 200% of target based on actual company performance over the performance period.
+The number of shares that vest will range from 0 percent to 200 percent of target based on actual company performance over the performance period.

+(11) Consists of the unvested portion of the PSUs granted on March 8, 2013 which are target-based equity grants that vest three years from the grant date, and are subject to the achievement of certain performance measures.
+The PSUs are stated at target and vest on March 8, 2016.
+The number of shares that vest will range from 0 percent to 200 percent of target based on actual company performance over the performance period.

-2014 OPTION EXERCISES AND STOCK VESTED TABLE
+2015 OPTION EXERCISES AND STOCK VESTED TABLE

-The table below includes certain information with respect to the vesting of restricted stock units for the named executive officers during the fiscal year ended December 31, 2014.
-No stock options were exercised by the named executive officers during 2014.
+The table below includes certain information with respect to the vesting of restricted stock units for the named executive officers during the fiscal year ended December 31, 2015.
+There are no outstanding stock options for our named executive officers.

-Stock Av vards Name & Principal Position Number of Shares Acquired on Vesting (#) (1) Value Realized on Vesting (\$) (2) Tracy R. Wolstencroft President and Chief Executive Officer Jory J. Marino Interim Chief Executive Officer Richard W. Pehlke Chief Financial Officer 11,554 229,525 Stephen W. Beard General Counsel.
-Chief Administrative Officer and Secretary 10,841 210,207
+Sto ck Awards Name & Principal Position Number of Shares Acquired on Vesting (#) (1) Value Realized on Vesting (\$) (2) Tracy R. Wolstencroft President and Chief Executive Officer 14,419 340,865 Krishnan Rajagopalan Executive Vice President, Global Practices Jory J. Marino Executive Vice President, Global Markets 5,000 118,200 Richard W. Pehlke Chief Financial Officer 18,154 429,161 Stephen W. Beard General Counsel, Chief Administrative Officer and Secretary 15,547 367,531